Gorham School Department

 Dear Parent, Guardian and/or Staff Member:

-I am writing about three subjects that can affect children's health in school: pests, pesticides and your right to know.
+We are writing about three subjects that can affect children's health in school: pests, pesticides and your right to know.

 Because pesticides pose risks, the district uses an alternative approach to merely applying pesticides.
-Control of insects, rodents, and weeds at our school focuses on making the school buildings and grounds an unfavorable place for pests to live and breed.
+Control of insects, rodents, and weeds at our schools focuses on making the school buildings and grounds an unfavorable place for pests to live and breed.
 Through maintenance and cleaning, we will reduce or eliminate available food and water sources and hiding places for the pests.
 We will also routinely monitor the school area to detect pest problems and prevent the pests from becoming established.
 Some techniques we will use include pest monitoring, sanitation, pest exclusion, proper food storage, pest removal and

 --as a last resort-- pesticides.
 This holistic approach is often called Integrated Pest Management (I PM).